gopi-suvanam/scribbler/DOCS.md

 10. [Using external libraries](#using-external-libraries)

 ## Installing
 - The tool does not require any special installation.
-It can be downloaded/cloned from GitHub and used directly from file system by opening index.html.
+It can be downloaded/cloned from GitHub.
 - The folder can be put behind a websrver to serve statically.
 There is no requirement of any backend framework (node/python etc).
-- Some external libraries and features like WebRTC, Blockchain wallets may work only when the tool is hosted behind a server i.e. served through http and not as file:///.
-- Github pages hosted version is available here: https://decentralized-intelligence.com/jsnb/#
+- Github pages hosted version is available here: https://app.scribbler.live

 ## Cells
 - The whole notebook is divided into cells.